daniel-bocan/custom-windows-hotkeys/README.md

 ### 5. Set up Power schemes (recommended, if you want to use them)
 In order for the script to use schemes and Energy saver, they need to be set up first.
-It is not necessary to set this up.
+It isn't necessary to set this up.
 If they aren't set up, the script will create all the necessary schemes and can switch between them.
-However the Energy saver will not be used, which is the most important part, so it will be almost useless without setting this up.
+However the Energy saver won't be used, which is the most important part, so it will be almost useless without setting this up.

 There are two schemes script use:
 - Balanced Power scheme - Default scheme, system use (already there)